-Retaliation charges are the most frequent type of employee compliant received by the Equal Employment Opportunity Commission (EEOC).
+Retaliation charges are the most frequent type of employee complaint received by the Equal Employment Opportunity Commission (EEOC).
 Often, despite defeating baseless allegations of discrimination or harassment, employers still find themselves having to defend retaliation claims based upon actions taken towards the employee who made such allegations in the first place.

 Companies should keep in mind that their reaction to and handling of employee complaints can make all the difference in avoiding a costly legal battle.